jdd1260/weather-app/README.md

+# Weather By Joel

+This is a single-page-application (SPA) that uses open source APIs to support a simple weather app.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Get started

+Copy `.env-example` to `.env`.
+Go to https://opencagedata.com/api to get a weather API key and https://opencagedata.com/api to get a location API key.
+Copy each of these values into their corresponding locations in your `.env` file.

+I suggest using [nvm](https://github.com/nvm-sh/nvm) and running `nvm install` to use the version of node.js this project was developed with.

+Run `yarn install` / `npm install` to install all the project dependencies.

 ## Available Scripts